Digital-Intelligence-Institute/rails-setup-for-mac/README.md

 Hopefully you have a recent version of Mac OSX installed.

-01. If you have Mavericks (10.9) or Yosemite (10.10), you can install Command Line Tools using this command.
+01. You can install Command Line Tools using this command.
 Choose to install and follow the prompts.

   In your terminal, type `xcode-select --install`

-02. If you have an earlier version of OSX, you will probably need to install Command Line Tools by downloading it from the Apple Developer Downloads site.

-  Once you're registered and signed in, you can search for Command Line Tools and download/install the latest version for your OSX version.

-03. Check that Command Line Tools have installed
+02. Check that Command Line Tools have installed

   In your terminal, type `gcc --version`